 Health Plan, Prescription Drug Coverage and Flexible Spending Accounts

 The University has worked with Excellus BlueCross BlueShield (BCBS), the University’s medical benefit administrator, to expand coverage to include telehealth.
-Effective October 1, 2020, in most situations, your member cost-sharing will be equivalent to the amount that you pay to see a provider in-person.
+Effective October 1, 2020, in most situations, your member cost-sharing is equivalent to the amount that you pay to see a provider in-person.
 You can take advantage of telehealth in two different ways:

 - Telehealth provided by your physician’s office: If your health care provider, including behavioral health providers, offer virtual and telephonic options for care, eligible services will be covered under the health plan.

 - Telehealth delivered through MDLIVE: MDLIVE, a national telehealth provider, offers patients with 24/7 access to a network of board-certified doctors, pediatricians and licensed therapists that can treat over 50 non-emergency conditions, including providing behavioral health services, via a computer or mobile device.

 Any questions on this benefit can be directed to our dedicated customer care team at Excellus BCBS at 800.493.0318 (TTY: 800.662.1220) Monday-Thursday: 8 a.m.-8 p.m.
 EST, and Friday: 9 a.m.-8 p.m.
 EST or by email to: email@example.com.